Analysis | Of course Fox News would rather talk about Dr. Seuss and Mr. Potato Head

 Why discuss a Democratic bill that most Americans support when you can, instead, talk about a change to a toy that boomers enjoyed in their youth?
 Why parse the details of legislation when you can, instead, reinforce panic about a changing America by implying that the potato toy is the cutting edge of the demasculinization of our culture?

 You may be thinking I am presenting an unfair or overly simplified view of how Fox looks at its coverage.
-If so, I will point out that its prime time host Tucker Carlson has repeatedly tried to pivot from official concern about white nationalist extremism to telling his viewers that Democrats intend to cast them all as dangerous racists.
+If so, I will point out that prime-time host Tucker Carlson has repeatedly tried to pivot from official concern about white nationalist extremism to telling his viewers that Democrats intend to cast them all as dangerous racists.

 Or we can simply quote from host Laura Ingraham on Tuesday night, warning her viewers about immigrants at the U.S.-Mexico border.